THE

 The launch of the Vespucci

-Trieste returns to Italy 1954
+Celebration of the Reannexation of Trieste to Italy in 1954

 ACTIVITIES